vivekpandey1222/Documentation/PostgreSQL.md

 **\q:** This is a shorthand for the "quit" command in psql.
 It is used to exit the PostgreSQL interactive terminal (psql) and return to the regular command prompt or shell.

 **Schema:** A schema is a logical way to organise and structure data.
-It defines the blueprint for how data is stored, organised, and related to one another in a database system.
-A schema includes the specifications for tables, columns, data types, relationships, and constraints, providing a framework for the database's structure.
+It provides a way to organize and group related objects within a database, helping to avoid naming conflicts.

 Now create a schema-
 ```